-Label information stored in either of the two types of partition subareas may be accessed only from the partition in which the label information was originally submitted.
+Label information stored in either of the two types of partition subareas may be accessed only from one particular partition.
 Label information stored in the system subarea may be accessed from all partitions.
 The type of subarea used is controlled by the following three options of the OPTION job control statement:

-pefault -> USRLABEL causes all DASD, diskette, and tape label information to be stored temporarily for one job or job steps.
+USRLABEL causes all DASD, diskette, and tape label information to be stored temporarily for one job or job step.
 Label information submitted between job steps overlays the label information from the former job step.
 The label information is written to a partition temporary subarea (one per partition) and is accessible only by the partition in which it was submitted.
 It is a good idea to include all TLBL, DLBL, and EXTENT statements in the first step of a job (preceding the // EXEC statement).
 If no option is specified, or if the OPTION statement is omitted, USRLABEL is assumed.
+PARSTD causes DASD, diskette, and tape label information to be stored permanently for all subsequent jobs.
+The label information is written to a partition standard subarea (one per partition) and is accessible only by the partition for which it was submitted.